-The best results occur when a team approach is used, with teachers, parents, and therapists or physicians working together.
-Educate yourself about ADHD, and then work with your child's teachers and refer them to reliable sources of information to support their efforts in the classroom.
+The best results occur when a team approach is used, with teachers, parents, therapists and physicians working together.
+Educate yourself about ADHD and available services.
+Work with your child's teachers and refer them to reliable sources of information to support their efforts in the classroom.

-If your child is being treated for ADHD, he or she should see the doctor regularly until symptoms have largely improved, and then every three to four months if symptoms are stable.
+If your child is being treated for ADHD, he or she should see the doctor regularly until symptoms have largely improved, and then typically every three to six months if symptoms are stable.

-Call the doctor if your child has any medication side effects, such as loss of appetite, trouble sleeping or increased irritability, or if your child's ADHD has not shown much improvement with initial treatment.
+Call the doctor if your child has any medication side effects, such as loss of appetite, trouble sleeping or increased irritability, or if your child's ADHD symptoms have not shown much improvement with initial treatment.

 Lifestyle and home remedies

-Because attention-deficit/hyperactivity disorder is complex and each person with ADHD is unique, it's hard to make recommendations that work for every child.
+Because ADHD is complex and each person with ADHD is unique, it's hard to make recommendations that work for every child.
 But some of the following suggestions may help create an environment in which your child can succeed.